ZeroAfro/ZeroAfro/README.md

 I am currently leveraging my background in networking and IT as a foundation to dive deeper into the world of cybersecurity.
 With a passion for securing digital assets and ensuring data privacy, I am on a continuous journey to expand my knowledge and expertise in the security realm.

-Skills: Basic HTML
+Skills: Basic python

-- 🔭 I’m currently working on Google Cybersecurity Certificate
+- 🔭 I’m currently working on my python skills.
-- 🌱 I’m currently learning Python, Wire Shark, Packet Tracer, Linux
+- 🌱 I’m currently learning Python!
 - 💬 Ask me about the latest interesting fact I've learned!
 - ⚡ Fun fact: Cucumbers are a berry